mattsmi/clipsgo/README.md

 There are also targets for `test` and `coverage` to run the test suite (i.e. `make test` and `make coverage`).

+The `make` will result in an executable that creates a CLIPS shell much like the CLIPS software itself.

+To build a Go project that calls or uses clipsgo, you will need to use a command such as the following:
+`go build -ldflags "-r /usr/local/lib" .` .
+Note the location for the shared libraries is that used in the *make* file.
+Change it as needed.

 Once CLIPS is built and available, subsequent builds can be done with a simple `go build`.

 ## Reference documentation